ngneat/forms-manager/CONTRIBUTING.md

-# Contributing to Transloco
+# Contributing to Forms Manager

-🙏 We would ❤️ for you to contribute to Transloco and help make it even better than it is today!
+🙏 We would ❤️ for you to contribute to Forms Manager and help make it even better than it is today!

 # Developing